This post is designed as an adjunct to our Layoffs post.

-We’ve read and written any number of force majeure paragraphs throughout our varied careers.
+We’ve read and written any number of force majeure exceptions throughout our varied careers.
 All other crises are excuses for lawyers to defend.
 Force majeure events are typically events or circumstances that are outside of the control of the parties involved in a contract, and that make it impossible or impracticable for one or both parties to fulfill their obligations.
-Here are some examples of force majeure events:
+Here are some examples of actual force majeure events:

 - Natural disasters such as hurricanes, earthquakes, floods, or wildfires that make it impossible to carry out a construction project or fulfill a supply chain contract.

 - Epidemics, pandemics, or outbreaks of contagious diseases that require businesses to close their operations and prevent them from fulfilling their contractual obligations.

 - Government action such as expropriation, nationalization, or regulatory changes that make it impossible or impracticable for a business to operate.

 - Strikes, labor disputes, or other forms of industrial action that disrupt the supply chain or prevent employees from carrying out their duties.